fi3ework/react-live-route/README.md

-An enhanced version of react-router-v4 **Route** Component that keeps route component alive on unmatched path and recover it completely on match path.
+An enhanced version of **react-router-v4 Route** Component that keeps route component alive on unmatched path and restore it completely on match path.

 ## Document